Initiate an Academic Recruitment

 The Recruitment Period is the time in which applications can be submitted for a recruitment.
 Senate recruitments can have a maximum recruitment period of two years in order to provide the hiring unit ample opportunity to identify a candidate for the position.

 Senate recruitments are set up with an Open until Filled/Initial Review Date (IRD) configuration.
-This type of recruitmen collects groups of applicants that are separated by review dates.
+This type of recruitment collects groups of applicants that are separated by review dates.
 The Open until filled/IRD configuration includes an Open Date, IRD, Final Date, and Subsequent Review Dates (optional), which are discussed below.

 Open Date